Students are eligible to do an internment in their second (or third) semester provided they have finished at least 30 ec in course work.

 Internship vacancies are also regularly posted on the Leiden American Studies LinkedIn page.
 The Internationalization Office can inform you on the grants* available for an internship abroad.

-*Grants are only available to students who are doing an internship in a country directly related to their studies (in the case of North American Studies, the United States).
+- Grants are only available to students who are doing an internship in a country directly related to their studies (in the case of North American Studies, the United States or Canada).